-This Amazon networking service is built for organizations that need to boost network connectivity for globally distributed end users.
+This tool on the AWS networking services list is built for organizations that need to boost network connectivity for globally distributed end users.
 AWS Global accelerator provides a static IP address that works as a single fixed entry point and is associated to a regional endpoint.
-The static IP address accepts incoming traffic onto the global AWS network from the closest edge location.
-Global Accelerator then directs traffic to an endpoint on the most efficient path based on geographical location, application health and routing policies set by the developer.
+The static IP address accepts incoming traffic onto AWS' global network from the closest edge location.
+Global Accelerator then directs network traffic to an endpoint on the most efficient path based on geographical location, application health and routing policies set by the developer.

 This Amazon networking service provides a secure, private connection between Amazon VPCs and other resources that run on AWS or on-premises applications.
-PrivateLink establishes a private IP address with an elastic network interface and provides a connection that protects data from public internet exposure.
+PrivateLink establishes a private IP address with an elastic network interface in the subnet and provides a connection that protects data from public internet exposure.

 PrivateLink integrates with AWS Direct Connect to provide a secure interface for on-premises applications.
 By blocking public exposure, PrivateLink helps mitigate certain network security threats such as brute force and distributed denial-of-service attacks.